Wednesday, June 14, 2023

 At the same time Louis XIV imposed a stifling ceremonial: A courtier said he loved watching dogs fight over a bone, because they were spontaneous.

-Courtiers needed royal gifts to hold their rank, making the unbending ballet a bottomless pit of expense.*
+Courtiers depended on royal gifts to hold their rank.
+The immutable court ballet became both a necessity and a source of endless expense.*

-* It required constant changes of court outfits, an overpriced rental in Versailles or an impressive residence in Paris, a coach, horses, servants, liveries, sumptuous dinners to become part of a clan, gambling for the high stakes that the king encouraged... .
+*It required constant changes of exceptional outfits, an overpriced rental in Versailles or an impressive residence in Paris, a coach, horses, servants, liveries, sumptuous dinners to become part of a clan, gambling for the high stakes that the king encouraged... .

 # # #